luoshang722/btcd/rpcclient/examples/btcdwebsockets/README.md

-ltcd Websockets Example
+qtumd Websockets Example
 =======================

-This example shows how to use the rpcclient package to connect to a ltcd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the rpcclient package to connect to a qtumd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.